“Whatever is begun in anger ends in shame.” ~ Benjamin Franklin

 But I didn’t find any pinch of unhappiness in her face.

-She encourages everyone to love and nurture children and make children a priority because what kind of world we are creating depends on them.
+She encourages everyone to love and nurture children and make children a priority because what kind of world we are envisioning depends on them.

 At one point she told me, as a parent we don’t have to do giant things, just control the temper and love them.